Applications Of Artificial Intelligence: Industry Leaders On The Hidden Role Of AI At Events

 While it’s likely that the most immediate uses of AI will be in data gathering and analysis to improve design so that guests can have a more personal experience, as the face of AI becomes more user friendly we’ll see even more uses.

-Chatbots can be used to field questions without the need of a manned support line and virtual assistants can be placed at events to direct guests where to go and to enhance their experience.
+Chatbots can be used to field questions without the need of a manned support line.
+Virtual assistants can be placed at events to direct guests where to go and to enhance their experience.
 What could be better than an assistant at the dining table that can recommend and order cocktails for you?

-When combined with smart technology, AI will even be able to read a room and automatically control for temperature, ambience, and lighting as the event unfolds.
+When combined with smart technology, AI will even be able to read a room.
+It will then automatically control for temperature, ambience, and lighting as the event unfolds.

 Thanks to all of our experts for their insights into the use of AI.
-The time is coming when even the smallest organisation will be able to make use of AI and we need to be ready for it.
+The time is coming when even the smallest organisation will be able to make use of AI.
+We need to be ready for it.